yifandill/tool-trial/Decision-Tree-Customized/README.md

 ### Packages
 #### `numpy` and `pandas`
-for data manipulation and storing structure.
+For data manipulation and storing structure.

 #### `sklearn`
-for packaged machine learning tools,
+For packaged machine learning tools,

 namely, `sklearn.model_selection.train_test_split()`, `sklearn.tree.DecisionTreeClassifier()`.

 #### `anytree`
-for packaged tree structure and tools,
+For packaged tree structure and tools,

 namely, `Node()` for tree construction and data storing, `RenderTree()` for tree iteration and rendering.